IamRFC1918/fintsToOFX/README.md

 Transactions for the last x Days:2
 ```

-The Script first asks you for your Banking Passwort or PIN.
-The second input is the Value, how many days in the past you will request.
+The script first asks you for your banking password or PIN.
+The second input is how many days in the past you will request.
-The Script will save the OFX file on your Desktop.
+The script will save the OFX file on your Desktop.
 Maybe it's necessary that you edit the Path on Lines 88-90.